henriale/olx_exam/readme.md

+### Why?

+This application was built as part of a selection <br>
+process for a developer position in a great company.

+#### Description

-The application shows a basic setup for an REST API.<br>
+The application shows a basic setup for a REST API.<br>
 It's easily scalable and supports both template engine and json response.

 #### Running